 Why is the measure on the ballot?
 Amendment 64, passed by the voters in November 2012, allows for an adult 21 years of age or older to consume or possess up to one ounce of marijuana and requires the state to establish a regulatory structure for the retail marijuana industry.
 Amendment 64 also required the state legislature to enact an excise tax on retail marijuana to fund public school construction; however, the Colorado Constitution requires a statewide vote to approve new taxes.
-The state legislature approved and the Governor signed into law a bill that proposes two new state taxes: an excise tax to be applied to the average wholesale price of retail marijuana when first sold or transferred by a retail marijuana cultivation facility; and a sales tax on retail marijuana and retail marijuana products to fund the costs of regulation.
-Therefore, the state legislature is submitting to the voters the question of whether to approve additional taxes on retail marijuana.
-These taxes will not apply to medical marijuana.
-Regardless of whether the measure passes, beginning on January 1, 2014, existing medical marijuana stores will be eligible for a retail marijuana license unless a city or county has imposed a ban.
-After October 1, 2014, all applicants are eligible for licensure where no local ban is in place.
+The state legislature approved and the Governor signed into law a bill that creates two new taxes: an excise tax to be applied to the average wholesale price of retail marijuana when first sold or transferred by a retail cultivation facility; and a sales tax on retail marijuana and retail marijuana products to fund the costs of regulation.
+Therefore, the state legislature is submitting to the voters the question of whether to create additional taxes on retail marijuana.
+Regardless of whether the measure passes, retail marijuana can be sold legally under state law by licensed retail marijuana businesses as of January 1, 2014.

 Excise taxes.
 An excise tax is a tax on the use or consumption of certain products such as gasoline, alcohol, or cigarettes.
 The tax is generally collected at the wholesale level and passed on to consumers in the retail price.
-Facilities that grow retail marijuana will pay the 15 percent state excise tax when selling marijuana to either retail marijuana product manufacturing facilities or to retail marijuana stores.
-Every six months, the Colorado Department of Revenue will determine an average wholesale price for unprocessed retail marijuana sold by retail marijuana cultivation facilities, and all unprocessed retail marijuana will be taxed at this price.
+Facilities that grow retail marijuana will pay the 15 percent excise tax when selling marijuana to either retail marijuana product manufacturing facilities or to retail marijuana stores.
+Every six months, the Department of Revenue will determine an average wholesale price for unprocessed retail marijuana sold by retail marijuana cultivation facilities, and all unprocessed retail marijuana will be taxed at this price.
 Medical marijuana is not subject to the state excise tax created by the measure, or to any existing state excise tax.

-Under Amendment 64, the state excise tax is limited to 15 percent until January 1, 2017, and the state legislature can seek voter approval through another ballot measure to raise the excise tax rate above 15 percent to be effective on or after January 1, 2017.
-Each year, the first \$40 million in revenue raised by the excise tax will be credited to the Building Excellent Schools Today program for constructing public schools.
+Under Amendment 64, the excise tax is limited to 15 percent until January 1, 2017, and the state legislature can seek voter approval through another ballot measure to raise the excise tax rate above 15 percent to be effective on or after January 1, 2017.
+Each year, the first \$40 million in revenue raised by the excise tax will be credited to the Building Excellent Schools Today (BEST) program for constructing public schools.
 The excise tax revenue is estimated to be less than \$40 million annually for at least the first two years.
 If the amount collected is greater than \$40 million, the excess will be used for marijuana regulation.

-School construction funding through the Building Excellent Schools Today program.
-In 2008, the state legislature enacted the Building Excellent Schools Today program to address the limited capacity for many public schools to renew or replace deteriorating facilities with local resources.
+School construction funding through the BEST program.
+In 2008, the state legislature enacted the BEST program in order to address the limited capacity for many public schools to renew or replace deteriorating facilities with local resources.
 The program prioritizes funding awards based on issues such as asbestos removal, building code violations, overcrowding, and poor indoor air quality.
-Program grants are available to public school districts, charter schools, boards of cooperative services, institute charter schools, and the Colorado School for the Deaf and the Blind.
+BEST grants are available to public school districts, charter schools, boards of cooperative services, institute charter schools, and the Colorado School for the Deaf and the Blind.
 Under current law, funding is provided from the State Land Trust, Colorado Lottery spillover funds, the applicants' matching funds, and interest accrued within the fund itself.
-Between 2008 and 2012, the program received \$2.15 billion in requests and awarded \$686 million for school construction projects, with local governments allocating an additional \$293 million in matching funds.
+Through school year 2011-12, the program has received \$2.15 billion in requests and awarded \$979 million for school construction projects.
+Of the \$979 million, \$686 million is from state funds and \$293 million is from local matching funds.